| home | sitemap | travel pix | interactive mathematics |

 Good on you for using this ‘real-life math example’ to highlight the problem.

-6. bruce guenard said,
+6. bruce guenard says:

 Greenhouse effect of CO2 is logarithmic: